bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 ### Underpricing is not Sustainable

-We have always maintained that a block chain needs to be profitable to be sustainable and grow in value.
+We have always maintained that a blockchain needs to be profitable to be sustainable and grow in value.
 It doesn't matter how valuable your product is or how much demand you have, if you sell your product for less than the cost of production then you will go bankrupt and your business will fail.
 In the case of BitShares, we assumed the cost of user acquisition would be close to 0 and set our fees at $0.01 or less.
 This is giving away a great product with high